dorkamotorka/ebpf-labs/labs/ebpf-maps-tutorial-3efd4617/index.md

 ## Inspecting the eBPF Map

-But we already did that in the first tutorial and it doesn't really tell us a lot about how many times certain binaries were executed.
+But we already learned how to view the logs in the first tutorial and it doesn't really tell us a lot about how many times certain binaries were executed.

-A more useful approach is to inspect the contents of our eBPF map directly.
+A more useful approach would be to inspect the contents of our eBPF map directly.
 That way, we would see each key (the binary name) along with its value (the number of times it was executed).

 This is achieved using [bpftool](https://github.com/libbpf/bpftool).

-As this in a eBPF playground, this tool is already install and you can list all the eBPF maps loaded on the system using:
+As this in a eBPF playground, this tool is already install.
+Open (or go back to `Term 3` terminal) and list all the eBPF maps loaded on the system using:

 ```bash
 sudo bpftool map list